jmmastey/jmmastey/src/_posts/2016-04-30-apprenticeship-vol-7-john-gile-derek-nelson-and-brent-williams.md

 teaser: We sit down to talk about apprenticeship and learning with Clique Studios.
 ---

-<p>We’re back talking about software apprenticeships and the practices that make them successful.
-This time we’re talking to three leaders from Clique Studios, a design and engineering company in Chicago.
-They recently completed their first Modern Apprentice Program (MAP) and sat down to discuss what they learned.</p>
+<p>We’re back talking about software apprenticeships and the <a href='http://josephmastey.com/tag/case-studies-in-apprenticeship/'>practices that make them successful</a>.
+This time we’re talking to three leaders from <a href='https://cliquestudios.com/'>Clique Studios</a>, a design and engineering company in Chicago.
+They recently completed their first <a href='http://modern-apprentice.com/'>Modern Apprentice Program</a> (MAP) and sat down to discuss what they learned.</p>

 <hr />